 Testicular Self Examination (TSE) is the simple technique of checking your testicles for abnormal lumps.
 It is important to do TSE because finding a testicular lump early leads to earlier diagnosis and treatment of testicular cancer.

-Abnormal lumps or swellings in the testes may sometimes indicate cancer.
-Testicular cancer, although rare, is the most common type of cancer found in men between 15 and 34 years of age.
-A history of undescended testes (the testicle not sitting down in the scrotum) is a known risk factor for developing testicular cancer.
-Testicular Self Examination is easy to do.
-It only takes a minute every month to check your testes.
+Testicular cancer, although rare, is the most common type of cancer found in men between 15 and 34 years of age Testicular Self Examination is easy to do and only takes a minute every month

 Examine each testicle separately with both hands.
-Roll the testicle gently between the thumb and fingers – you shouldn’t feel any pain when doing the examination.
-Don’t panic if one testicle seems slightly larger than the other, that’s normal.
+Roll the testicle gently between the thumb and fingers, this is not usually uncomfortable. .
+It is common for one testicle to be higher or slightly larger than the other.

 Using your thumb and fingers find the epididymis, the soft tubular structure behind the testicle that collects and carries sperm.
 Cancerous lumps may be found on the sides of the testicle but can also occur on the front.
 Lumps on the epididymis are not usually anything to be worried about.